Cart 0

 Yanamilla Prison Community: Yanamilla prison incarcerates 200 women, most of them are victims of the reality they found themselves in: no money, no choices and drug cartels approaching them with the promise of cash in their pocket and food for their children.
 When these women are caught working as drug mules, they often are charged as full-fledged cartel members and can end up spending decades of their life in prison for a first offense.
 MAKI has built and staffed a classroom for these women where they can learn work skills, team building, self-esteem and attend lectures on relevant issues.
 We have also provided a classroom, learning supplies, books and toys for the children who reside in the prison with their mothers.

 Carmen Alto (Abused Women’s Cooperative): At-risk mothers gather weekly for MAKI sponsored events, activities and projects.
-Maki provides yarn and designs to many of these women and sells their products on our website.
+Maki provides yarn and designs to many of these women and sells their products on this website.
 MAKI support has enabled the Carmen Alto women to form their own ‘Association’ which is recognized by the Peruvian government and has provided them with various work opportunities and grants.

 IMG_4906.JPG